krzentner/language-world/data/gpt-3.5-turbo/goal_md/peg-unplug-side-2.md

-To pull the peg out of its socket from the side reliably, the robot should perform the following steps:
+To unplug the peg from the side, the robot should perform the following steps:

     Steps:  1.
-Put gripper near the peg  2.
-Grab onto the peg with the gripper  3.
-Pull the peg sideways out of the socket First, put the gripper near the peg.
+Put gripper around the peg  2.
+Pull the peg out horizontally First, position the gripper around the peg.
-    - When the robot's gripper is not near the peg, move the robot's gripper until the robot's gripper is near the peg Once the gripper is near the peg, we should grab onto it by closing the gripper.
-    - When the robot's gripper is near the peg and the robot's gripper is open, move the robot's gripper until the robot's gripper is around the peg and the robot's gripper is closed
+    - When the robot's gripper is not around the peg and the robot's gripper is open, move the robot's gripper until the robot's gripper is near the peg and the robot's gripper is closed
-    Once the gripper is around the peg, we can pull it out of the socket by sliding it sideways.
+    Once the gripper is around the peg, pull the peg out horizontally from the socket.
-    - When the robot's gripper is around the peg, move the robot's gripper until the robot's gripper is sideways to the socket
+    - When the peg is not out of the hole and the robot's gripper is around the peg and in the same direction as the peg's horizontal axis, move the robot's gripper sideways until the peg is pulled out of the hole.